COP26 could 'trigger need for further restrictions', says Devi Sridhar

-The COP26 climate change conference could cause an increase in Covid cases and trigger the need for further restrictions, public health expert Professor Devi Sridhar has said.
+The COP26 climate change conference could cause an increase in Covid cases and trigger the need for further restrictions, public health expert Professor Devi Sridhar has warned.

-Responding to a member of the public on Twitter, Prof Sridhar, Chair of Global Public Health at Edinburgh University, said a mass event such as COP26 “will cause an increase in cases”.
+Responding to a member of the public on social media, Prof Sridhar, chair of global public health at Edinburgh University, said a mass event such as COP26 “will cause an increase in cases”.

-In the case of Covid, she added, this will put further stress on limited health services, “which triggers [the] need for further restrictions.”
+In the case of Covid, she added, this would put further stress on limited health services, “which triggers [the] need for further restrictions”.

-It comes after calls earlier this week for further restrictions to be put in place in England over Winter, amid a recent rise in case numbers.
+But her comments have sparked a backlash from leading business groups, with the Scottish Hospitality Group warning against “scaremongering” in the run-up to Christmas amid claims that any re-tightening of restrictions over winter could cost tens of thousands of jobs.

+It comes as the daily number of Covid cases reported in the UK surpassed 50,000 for the first time since mid-July.

+Boris Johnson continued to resist calls from health leaders for tighter Covid restrictions over winter despite the rising levels of infections.

+The Prime Minister acknowledged the numbers were “high”, but said they were “within the parameters” forecast by scientists advising the UK Government.

-UK health secretary Sajid Javid said on Wednesday that this “Plan B” of restrictions – which include many already in place in Scotland, such as mandatory face coverings, remote working and vaccine passports – will not yet be implemented.
+UK health secretary Sajid Javid had earlier said on Wednesday this “Plan B” of restrictions, which include many already in place in Scotland, such as mandatory face coverings, remote working and vaccine passports, would not yet be implemented.

-But Prof Sridhar later Tweeted: “Expect Plan B in the next week or two”.
+But Prof Sridhar later posted on Twitter: “Expect Plan B in the next week or two.”

 She added: “And not underplaying at all the significance of climate change, but I’m concerned about impact of #COP26 in Glasgow on COVID control as we head into winter.
 Probably worst timing ever in a pandemic.”